 As a therapist, I am non-judgmental and open-minded.
 I strive to have a practical approach that includes an open and honest dialogue with students.
 I believe in the power of challenging students to increase self-awareness, while at the same time maintaining an unconditional positive regard for their experiences.

 I believe in empowering communication, which is appropriately assertive, in which the supervisee can be open to his/her experience and fully engaged with the client.
 I believe in creating an environment of trust and collaboration to foster growth.
 I prefer an integrative supervisor approach, specific to the supervisee’s needs, in which I take on varying roles of teacher, counselor and consultant.

 My clinical interests include women's issues and empowerment, anxiety, depression, spirituality, grief and loss, relational concerns, multiculturalism.

 Groups and Liaison Roles:

-In the fall semester I will be running the Colorful Women group.
+In the fall semester I will be running the Sisters in Solidarity group.
 This is an undergraduate student group for women of color that offers an opportunity to share experiences, increase personal growth, and develop interpersonal connection through a variety of themes capturing the group's process.
-Common themes include, empowerment, interpersonal relationships, academic adjustment and achievement, advocacy, identity development, and more.
+Common themes include, empowerment, interpersonal relationships, academic adjustment and achievement, advocacy, identity development and more.
 We explore all the facets of life's colorful journey in a safe, warm, comforting and welcoming environment.
 I am also one of the moderators for the "Surviving College 101" workshop, and I am also the liaison for ACCESS Collaborative Program.
 This program aims to assist low-income, single parent students who are pursuing a college education.

-I attended Wright State University where I received both my Bachelors in Psychology and my Masters in Community Counseling.
+I attended Wright State University where I received both my bachelor's degree in psychology and my master's degree in community counseling.